 When you travel to Bangkok, be sure to bring extra money since you might not resist the temptation from your fabulous finds during your excursion in one of the busiest cities in the world.
 If you are great chefs or chef-wannabes, Thai spices are among the best items you could bring home.

 Do you love clothes?
 Bangkok is the best place to shop for different varieties of apparel.
 There are tailored suits available for men and women.
+Apparently, foreigners also travel to Bangkok for business, which is why there are tailoring shops offering these services, not only for Thais but for foreigners too.
 Then there are trendy clothes for the hip and fashion conscious.
 There are even custom-made shirts and jeans, which you can utilize to start up your own clothing business.
 Want clothing and fashion accessories?
 Belts, hosieries, undergarments, necklaces, earrings, head wares, bags, sun glasses – just name it!
 You’ll see numerous shopping places in Bangkok, Thailand that offers all of them.

 How about home furniture and home accessories?
 Bangkok has them too!
 From wall decors, lamps, plush carpets, pillows, curtains, ceramics, collectibles, even antiques and whatever you can think of – there are always great places for shopping in Bangkok.